drvinceknight/cfm/_topics/about-the-course.md

   and either go over the mistake then and there or go over it again at a future meeting.

+## Structure of the course

+The course runs over a single semester and is divided into two halves.

+In the first half (Weeks 1 to 6), we cover the mathematical and computational foundations of the module in scheduled classes.

+In the second half (Weeks 6 to 11), the emphasis shifts to self-directed group work.
+Groups meet independently each week to study the Python for Mathematics book content and to make progress on their group project.
+There is a single one-hour contact session per week in the second half; this session is used to hand in the week's meeting minutes and to ask questions. **Groups are formed during Week 1** so that you have your group from the very start of the module.

+Each week in the group project phase has a minutes template linked in the schedule.
+One member acts as secretary for the meeting (the role rotates each week) and is responsible for completing the minutes.
+The group prints the minutes and submits the hard copy as a group during the contact hour.
+The attendance recorded in the minutes is the evidence used for the individual component of the group project mark.

 ## Assessment

 There are three pieces of assessment in this course: